leeyegy/D2Defend/README.md

 ```

 ## Acknowledgment
-This repo is based on the following codes:
+This repository is based on the following codes:

 >https://github.com/ej0cl6/pytorch-adversarial-examples/blob/master/attackers.py

->The implement of ***Noise Level Estimation Using Weak Textured Patches of a Single Noisy Image***
+>The implement of ***Noise Level Estimation Using Weak Textured Patches of a Single Noisy Image***.(The source repository address is missing.)

 ## TODO
 Codes for Tiny-Imagenet will be released soon.